cedricrupb/ctxmutants/README.md

 [[**PAPER**]() | [**DATASETS**](https://zenodo.org/record/5547824) | [**ARTIFACT**](https://zenodo.org/record/5547853)]
 > Generate more realistics mutations with contextual mutants

-A core problem of neural bug detectors is the requirement for realistic training examples.
-While it is easy to obtain likely correct code (e.g. from public realeases of open source projects), obtaining realistic bugs is much harder.
-Therefore, neural bug detectors commonly rely on plain random mutations to produce buggy code.
+A core problem of neural bug detection is the requirement for realistic training examples.
+While it is easy to obtain likely correct code (e.g. from public realeases of open source projects), obtaining realistic bugs to learn from is much harder.
+Therefore, neural bug detection commonly relies on plain random mutations to produce buggy code.

-This repository provides a simple alternative to plain random mutants to produce more realistic mutants.
+This repository provides a simple alternative to plain random mutants by producing more realistic mutants with contextual mutations.

-**Key idea:** contextual mutations that select mutations based on the likelihood to appear in realistic code using a masked language model.
+**Key idea:** Employ contextual mutators that select mutants based on the likelihood of appearing in realistic code by using a masked language model.

-Paper is coming soon.
+Paper will be available soon.

 ## Quickstart
 To quickly start with contextual mutations, we provide a [**demo**](https://colab.research.google.com/github/cedricrupb/ctxmutants/blob/main/demo.ipynb) notebook.
-This also highlights the key functions in this library.
-If you want to use this repository as a library, please read on.
+This also highlights the key functionalities of this library.
+If you want to employ this repository as a library for your own project, please read on.

 **Note:** While it is not necessary, it is recommended to run the notebook on a machine with a GPU.

 ## Installation
-To run the code maintained in this repository, Python 3.7 and PyTorch 1.8 has to be installed.
+To run the code contained in this repository, Python 3.7 and PyTorch 1.8 is required.
 Further dependencies can be easily installed via Pip
 ```bash
 $ pip install requirements.txt
 ```

 ## Usage
-This repository contains all code necessary to replicate our experiments.
-Therefore, the repository contains code for tokenization, different mutation types and also training scripts for neural bug detection and repair.
-In the following the structure of the repository:
+This repository contains all code necessary to replicate our paper experiments.
+Therefore, this repository contains code for tokenization, different mutation types and also training scripts for neural bug detection and repair.
+In the following we present the structure of this repository:
 ```
 ctxmutants
     |`-- data # Utils for data preprocessing